 This will not only improve your organic rankings but will also send the customer through the path you want them to take that will eventually lead to them completing an action you want.

-In the two images above you can see we link to our Case Study download page by using the term “healthcare marketing” in our blog post.
+In the two images above you can see we link to our Healthcare Marketing Case Study page by using the term “healthcare marketing” in our blog post.
 By doing this in all of our blog posts we always have a chance to send the customer to download our case study which is the starting point to our funnel.

 Here are a few tips and tricks about what NOT to do with your internal linking strategy: